caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 - an `/api/` path prefix, AND
 - the `POST` request method

-i.e. can have zero or one of these to match
+i.e. must have neither or either of these to match:

 ```caddy-d
 not {